Lloydasd/Requirement-analysis/README.md

 - **Acceptance Criteria**: Defining measurable conditions that each requirement must satisfy in order to be considered complete and acceptable.
 - **Traceability**: Creating traceability matrices to map requirements to design, development, and testing stages — ensuring that every requirement is addressed and nothing is overlooked.

+## Types of Requirement
+### Functional Requirement
+Functional requirements define **what the system should do** — the specific features and functions that the system must provide.

+- Hotel managers should be able to **create, update, and delete hotel listings** (rooms, amenities, prices, availability).
+- Managers should be able to **upload media** (photos, videos) for their hotels.
+- Customers should be able to **search hotels** by location, price, availability, or amenities.
+- Customers should be able to **book a hotel room**.

+### Non Functional Requirement
+Non-functional requirements describe the quality attributes and constraints of the system.

+- The system should handle **thousands of concurrent users** without performance degradation.
+- Search results should load in **less than 2 seconds**.
+- The system should provide **99.9% uptime** with fault tolerance.
+- All transactions should be **encrypted** to ensure security.
+- The app should be accessible on **both mobile and web platforms**.